There are now 3 possible online modes for units:

-- Students are able to (1) demonstrate (a) an advanced and integrated knowledge of the theories of interest-based negotiation and facilitative mediation; (b) an in-depth understanding of the suitability of specific disputes to specific alternative dispute resolution (ADR) methods; (2) demonstrate the ability to conduct themselves ethically and professionally in a dispute resolution scenario with mock clients; (3) demonstrate the ability to (a) articulate key areas of conflict; (b) identify and critically evaluate the utility of different applied techniques in negotiation and mediation; (c) develop and apply professional skills in conducting negotiation and facilitative mediation as lawyers representing third parties and as mediators; (4) demonstrate (a) the ability to function in a group; (b) advanced oral presentation skills; (c) working with specific skills in mock negotiation and mediation; and (5) demonstrate an ability to work with autonomy and professionalism.
+Students are able to (1) demonstrate an advanced and integrated knowledge of the theories of interest-based negotiation and facilitative mediation; (2) demonstrate the ability to conduct themselves ethically and professionally in a dispute resolution scenario with mock clients; (3) demonstrate the ability to (a) understand causes and dynamics of conflict; (b) identify the utility of different applied techniques in negotiation and mediation; and (c) develop and apply professional skills in conducting negotiation and facilitative mediation as lawyers and as mediators; (4) demonstrate (a) the ability to function in a group setting; (b) critical reflection skills; and (c) working with specific skills in mock negotiation and mediation; and (5) demonstrate an ability to work with autonomy and professionalism.

-- Typically this unit is assessed in the following ways: (1) daily journal entries and concluding summary; (2) daily participation and preparation; (3) negotiation preparation; (4) mediators opening statement; (5) mediation skills and participation (preparation and role-playing); and (6) professional conduct.
+Indicative assessments in this unit are as follows: (1) daily journal entries and concluding summary; (2) daily participation and preparation; (3) negotiation preparation; (4) mediator's opening statement; (5) mediation skills and participation (preparation and role-playing); and (6) professional conduct.
 Further information is available in the unit outline.